Joel C. Relihan

 My research interests include late classical and early Christian literature (Apuleius, Lucian, romance literature, Augustine, Boethius), medieval Latin literature, and Menippean satire.

-I am an active member of Wheaton's chapter of Phi Beta Kappa, serving formerly as President from 1999 to 2004 and currently as Chair of the Committee for the Encouragement of Scholarship from 2007.
+I am an active member of Wheaton's chapter of Phi Beta Kappa, serving formerly as President from 1999 to 2004 and currently as Co-chair of the Committee for the Encouragement of Scholarship from 2007.

 My first major book, Ancient Menippean Satire (Johns Hopkins University Press, 1993), both defines the ancient genre of Menippean satire and shows how the genre was Christianized in late antiquity; a sequel to this study was published by University of Notre Dame Press in 2006: The Prisoner's Philosophy: Life and Death in Boethius's Consolation.
 I have also published a translation of Consolation (Hackett Publishing Company, Inc., 2001; 2nd revised printing 2004).